sergdrozdov/mail-daemon/MailDaemon.Lib/README.md

-BlackNight.MailDaemon library can be used as component to send batch mails.
+MailDaemon library can be used as component to send batch mails.